LeMinhNhat2901/HR_Analytics_Job_Change_of_Data_Scientists/Readme_gem.md

 Contributions, issues, and feature requests are welcome!
 Feel free to check [issues page](https://github.com/LeMinhNhat2901/HR_Analytics_Job_Change_of_Data_Scientists/issues).

+**Support & Contact Instructor:** **Lê Nhựt Nam** at lnnam@fit.hcmus.edu.vn

+**For Course Questions:**
+- Use the provided ZALO group
+- Office hours as announced

 ---

 ## 11. License 📜

 This project is licensed under the **MIT License** - see the [LICENSE](LICENSE) file for details.
+This project is submitted for academic evaluation as part of the *Programming for data science** course.

+- **Course**: Programming for data science (Lab 02)
+- **Institution**: Faculty of Information Technology, University of Science (VNU-HCMC)
+- **Instructor**: Lê Nhựt Nam
+- **Academic Year**: 2025-2026

+**Academic Integrity Statement:**
+- All code is original work or properly cited
+- External references and libraries are documented
+- Collaboration limited to course-approved discussion
+- No plagiarism or unauthorized code sharing
 ---

 ## 📚 References 🔗